catalystneuro/ndx-patterned-ogen/README.md

 )

-# All the ROIs simulataneously illuminated are stored in `targeted_rois` in an `OptogeneticStimulusTarget` container, as a table region referencing the `TargetPlaneSegmentation`.
+# All the ROIs simultaneously illuminated are stored in `targeted_rois` in an `OptogeneticStimulusTarget` container, as a table region referencing the `TargetPlaneSegmentation`.
-# In this example, the targeted ROIs are 45 in total, divided in 3 groups of 15 ROIs that will be simulataneously illuminated with the same stimulus pattern.
+# In this example, the targeted ROIs are 45 in total, divided in 3 groups of 15 ROIs that will be simultaneously illuminated with the same stimulus pattern.
 Only 30 of them, 10 for each group, results in a successful photostimulation.
 # Therefore, we define a `PlaneSegmentation` containing 30 ROIs in total and 3 `roi_table_region` containing 10 ROIs each that would be segmented after being stimulated, and stored in three separate `OptogeneticStimulusTarget` containers.
 n_targeted_rois = 45
 n_targeted_rois_per_group = n_targeted_rois // 3